 As a small retailer, though, you don’t necessarily have to jump on the bandwagon.
 While many consumers enjoy using touch-to-pay, this is not yet a standard practice, and the great majority of people are still carrying actual cards with them to handle payment where contactless isn’t an option.
-With that said, your customers will enjoy plenty of perks if you decide to add NFC to your terminalThe device by which a transaction is transmitted to the acquiring bank.:
+With that said, your customers will enjoy plenty of perks if you decide to add NFC to your terminal:

 - They’re Faster – Contactless payments are about 10 times faster than a payment using a chip or magstripe.
 As a retailer, you surely despised how the switch from magstripe to chip left customers standing in line for a handful of seconds longer, but contactless maintains the same security without the wait.

 - It’s Convenient – While swiping or dipping a card may seem like a minor inconvenience, the modern world is all about improving efficiency, and contactless payments are slick and easy.
-Whether a customer is using their card or phone, they simply need to hold it near your terminalThe device by which a transaction is transmitted to the acquiring bank., and the payment will process within seconds.
+Whether a customer is using their card or phone, they simply need to hold it near your terminal, and the payment will process within seconds.

 As a retailer, you won’t notice much difference between a customer using contactless or paying the “old-fashioned” way, although you will enjoy the fact that these payments process extremely quickly.
 Ultimately, if you’re thinking about adding contactless payments to your checkout counter, the primary motivator should be keeping up with the times and offering this payment method for your customer’s sake.